 The DHS Office of Intelligence and Analysis (I&A) has a strong private sector engagement program whose mission is to make sure that private sector critical infrastructure owners and operators and private sector decision-makers are prepared with the intelligence and information necessary to fulfill their mission requirements.

 I&A’s government partners include the Cybersecurity and Infrastructure Security Agency, Federal Bureau of Investigation (FBI), Office of the Director of National Intelligence (and other members of the Intelligence Community), Overseas Security Advisory Council (OSAC), and State and Major Urban Area Fusion Centers.

 I&A’s private sector partners include industry organizations and associations, such as InfraGard, ASIS International, the International Security Management Association, Business Executives for National Security, U.S. Chamber of Commerce National Security Task Force, the National Council of ISACs, among others.

 Each year, public and private sector subject matter experts are paired up to develop unclassified analytic deliverables of interest to the U.S. government and private sector analysts over the course of six months.
 DHS serves as the Executive Agent of the Public-Private Analytic Exchange Program (AEP) on behalf of the Office of the Director of National Intelligence.

-Participants include Government (federal, state, and local) and private sector analysts.
+Participants include Government (federal, state, local, tribal, and territorial) and private sector analysts.

 For more information, email AEP@hq.dhs.gov.

 The Corporate Security Symposia provide a forum for public and private sector partners to discuss current and emerging security threats relevant to their regions.
 These events provide opportunities to forge new relationships and strengthen existing ones to foster mutual success in mitigating threats.

 The CSS are primarily intended for private sector security executives; however federal, state, and local government representatives, first responders, and other homeland security personnel are also invited to attend and participate.
 Each Symposium’s topics and speakers are tailored to the needs of the regional audience.

 The CSS are held in coordination with the Domestic Security Alliance Council, state and local governments, and private sector partners.